 A work of art that touches the truth of being human

-The Clock is a 24-hour video installation created from thousands of clips of clocks, watches and other references to time from film and television.
-These are masterfully edited together and synced to the present moment in one mesmerising collage.
-The result is an epic journey through cinematic history as well as a functioning timepiece.
+The Clock was a 24-hour video installation created from thousands of clips of clocks, watches and other references to time from film and television.
+These were masterfully edited together and synced to the present moment in one mesmerising collage.
+The result was an epic journey through cinematic history as well as a functioning timepiece.